renegonzaleztorres/altair-light/README.md

 DEBUG=true
 ```

+**Variable Descriptions:**
-- APP_NAME — Your project’s application name.
+- `APP_NAME` — Your project's application name
-- ACTIVE_SPACE — Path to the working “space” or directory where app files are "sourced" from.
+- `ACTIVE_SPACE` — Path to the working "space" or directory where app files are sourced from
-- PUBLIC_LOCATION — Directory under ACTIVE_SPACE that acts as the public root for static assets.
+- `PUBLIC_LOCATION` — Directory under ACTIVE_SPACE that acts as the public root for static assets
-- PAGES_LOCATION — Subdirectory under ACTIVE_SPACE containing HTML pages that map to routes.
+- `PAGES_LOCATION` — Subdirectory under ACTIVE_SPACE containing HTML pages that map to routes
-- MINIFY — If true, CSS and JS assets will be minified during build or serve.
+- `MINIFY` — If `true`, CSS and JS assets will be minified during build or serve
-- DEBUG — If true, debug output will be printed to the console.
+- `DEBUG` — If `true`, debug output will be printed to the console

 ### Config File

-Edit /config/default.json if changing the port and/or version number.
+Edit `/config/default.json` to change the port and/or version number.
 At minimum, it should contain:

 ```json
 {